kristinemlarson/gnssrefl/README.md

 <CODE>gnssir p041 2020 151 -fr 201 -plt True</CODE>

-What should the periodogram plots look like?
-Until we have Jupyter notebooks, I recommend you look at [the paper I wrote with Carolyn Roesler](https://link.springer.com/article/10.1007/s10291-018-0744-8) or the [question section of my web app.](https://gnss-reflections.org/overview).
-Note that a failed arc is shown as gray in the periodogram plots.
+Note that a failed satellite arc is shown as gray in the periodogram plots.
 And once you know what you are doing (have picked the azimuth and elevation angle mask), you won't be looking at plots anymore.

 <HR>

 ### Bugs/Features <a name="bugs"></a>

-I have been using **teqc** to reduce the number of observables and to decimate.
+I have been using <code>teqc</code> to reduce the number of observables and to decimate.
 I have removed the former because it unfortunately- by default - removes Beidou observations in Rinex 2.11 files.
 If you request decimation and fortran is set to True, unfortunately this will still occur.
-I am working on removing my code's dependence on **teqc**.
+I am working on removing my code's dependence on <code>teqc</code>.

 No phase center offsets have been applied to reflector heights.
 While these values are relatively small, we do plan to remove them in subsequent versions of the code.

 At least one agency (JAXA) writes out 9999 values for unhealthy satellites.
-I should remove these satellites at the rinex2snr level, but currently (I believe) the code simply removes the satellites because the elevation angles are all very negative (-51).
+I should remove these satellites at the <code>rinex2snr</code> level, but currently (I believe) the code simply removes the satellites because the elevation angles are all very negative (-51).
 JAXA also has an incomplete number of GPS satellites in its sp3 files (removing the newer ones).
 It is unfortunate, but I cannot do anything about this.